KaiokenKiller/ModernGame/README.md

 # To-do-list
 ## Have to do
 - finish story of chapter I
+- add function to inspect player in battle
 - add function to inspect enemies in battle
-- replace equipArmor & unequipArmor Input to ID
-- implement equipWeapon & unequipWeapon from player
-- fix include circle!!!

 ## Could do if there is time
 - add consumables